outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - classify related term (learn) as the most similar relevant related term (error)
     - replace term in target intent with relevant related term (target of a curiosity algorithm is to maximize learning/error)

-  - now youve described core methods to decrypt changes within systems, high-level tasks that are next:
+  - now youve described core methods to decrypt changes within systems, high-level tasks that are next (after building core functions like attribute identification function)
+    - mapping function to map problems to structures
+    - solution decomposition function
-    -
+    - solution aggregation function

   - after identification functions